The-Orange-Squad/AIDA/README.md

 2. Select the ID of the AIDA modification you want to chat with.

 3. AIDA will respond to your message based on the configured personality and the content of your message.

+### Image Generation

+With this new feature, you can generate images using AIDA.
+Here's how:

+1. Type `/image imagine` in a text channel.

+2. Enter your image generation instructions in the command.

+3. AIDA will generate an image based on your instructions and send it to the channel.

 ## Contributing